-In DNDD, an intense sympathetic discharge that occurs during 'coning' of the brain stem can result in severe (although usually reversible) myocardial dysfunction, as evidenced by a reduced left ventricular ejection fraction (LVEF) on echocardiography, or a requirement for high doses of inotropic agents to maintain haemodynamic stability.
+DNDD vs DCDD: in DNDD, an intense sympathetic discharge that may occur during the development of brain death can result in severe (although usually reversible) myocardial dysfunction, as evidenced by a reduced left ventricular ejection fraction (LVEF) on echo, or a requirement for high doses of inotropic agents to maintain haemodynamic stability.
 In DCDD, warm ischaemic injury is an unavoidable consequence of withdrawal of life support.
-The duration of warm ischaemia is difficult to predict, however when this exceeds 30 minutes (from the onset of systemic hypotension [systolic blood pressure <90 mmHg] to the administration of cardiac preservation solution) ischaemic damage to the heart is likely to be severe and not fully reversible.
+The duration of warm ischaemia is difficult to predict, however when this exceeds 30 minutes (from systolic blood pressure <90 mmHg to the administration of cardiac preservation solution) ischaemic damage to the heart is likely to be severe and not fully reversible.

-The major procedural variable that affects donor organ quality is the ischaemic time-the interval between crossclamp of the aorta in the donor and release of the aortic cross clamp in the recipient.
-The risk of death after heart transplantation increases progressively with ischaemic time exceeding 200 minutes.
+Ischaemic time: the major procedural variable that affects donor heart quality is the ischaemic time-the interval between cross-clamp of the aorta in the donor (in the DNDD setting) and release of the aortic cross clamp in the recipient.
+The risk of death after heart transplantation increases progressively with ischaemic times exceeding 200 minutes.
 An ischaemic time of 360 minutes is associated with an 83% increase in the relative risk of death at one year post-transplantation (an increase in the absolute risk of death at one year post-transplant from 15% to 27%).
-There is a strong interaction between donor age and ischaemia time in their effect on transplant outcomes, and both variables need to be considered when deciding whether to accept a donor heart-particularly from an interstate or distant hospital when a prolonged transport time is anticipated.
+There is a strong interaction between donor age and ischaemia time in their effect on transplant outcomes, and both variables need to be considered when deciding whether to accept a donor heart-particularly from an interstate or remote donor hospital when a prolonged transport time is anticipated.
+With donors > 45 years of age, it is recommended to avoid long-distance transportation, or other factors such as redo sternotomy, and VAD explantation-unless ex-vivo heart perfusion devices such as the XVIVO can be used to safely extend total donor heart ischaemic time.